roob-p/GamepadToKeyboard-PlayniteExtension/README.md

  # 🎮 GamepadToKeyboard-PlayniteExtension
 🕹️ *Emulate keyboard and mouse with your gamepad in a quick, easy and really customizable manner.*

-- This extension lets you send mouse and keyboard input with your controller, so you can use it in games without gameppad support, or where some controller buttons (in particular `LT` and `RT`) do not work (for example in `Legacy of Kain: Defiance` and `Assassin's Creed`).
+- This extension lets you send mouse and keyboard input with your controller, so you can use it in games without gamepad support, or where some controller buttons (in particular `LT` and `RT`) do not work (for example in `Legacy of Kain: Defiance` and `Assassin's Creed`).
 ***Useful for old games without proper Xinput support.***
 - The program is very easy to use and configure: just edit the assignments in the `.ini` file and the application will be started automatically after launching the game.
 - A dedicated config can be created per game, or a global config can be used for all games.